Registration Dossier

 - Frequency of treatment:

-- Exposures, as outlined above, were conducted 7 hr/day, and the animals were left in the chamber for at least one additional hour blow-off time after vapor generation terminated.
+- Exposures, as outlined above, were conducted 7 hr/day, and the animals were left in the chamber for at least one additional hour blow-off time after vapour generation terminated.
 They were then returned in their individual housing cages to the animal quarters, where water bottles were replaced.
 Exposures were conducted on gestation days 7-15.

 - Duration of test: